amitnagar/assets/Readme.md

 gRPC based microservice.

 Input: document
-Output: set of entitites for the document
+Output: set of entities for the document

 The microservice is under development.